BrevinCronk98/Marios-Pizza-Parlor/README.md

  You can clone my repository and open the website for yourself or you can go to my GH-pages: https://brevincronk98.github.io/Marios-Pizza-Parlor/.

 ## Known Bugs
-At one point I clicked order no picture appeared.
-I havent been able to repeat the bug but it may still be out there.
+So far I have not been able to locate any bugs, but if you do locate any, feel free to contact me.

 ## Support and contact details
-If you experience any problems or have criticism email me cronkbrevin98@gmail.com
+If you experience any problems or have criticism email me cronkbrevin98@gmail.com.

 ## Specifications